weaintplastic/web-development-field-guide/docs/04_Testing/01_Frontend_Testing/02_Cross-Device_Testing.md

 Safari and Google developed mechanisms that enable us to debug on mobile devices remotely.

 #### Debug on iOS (MacOS only)
 1. To use your Safari Developer Toolbar on your mobile testing device you first have to prepare your device.
-Therefore go to Settings > Safaria > Advanced and turn on Web Inspector.
+Therefore go to Settings > Safari > Advanced and turn on Web Inspector.

 2. To enable Safari to allow remote debugging you need to open up Safari's Preferences and click on the *Advanced* tab.
 There you need to make sure that *Show Develop menu in the menu bar* is checked.